Tennessee Tuxedo and His Tales: Season 3 (1965–66)

-Season 4 (2014)
+Shorts (2014)

 Syndication

-Later reruns of Tennessee Tuxedo and His Tales are quite different from the original network series, like most cartoon series produced by Total Television.
+Later reruns of Tennessee Tuxedo and His Tales are quite different from the original network airings, like most cartoon series produced by Total Television.
 The first 34 Tennessee Tuxedo cartoons were incorporated into syndicated prints of The Underdog Show.
 That syndicated package actually was a revised version of another earlier (mid-1960s) syndicated series called Cartoon Cut-Ups which initially featured first season segments of Underdog, Tennessee Tuxedo, and Commander McBragg.
 In fact, the syndicated Underdog Show includes some artifacts such as the Cartoon Cut-Ups closing, combining portions of the original Tennessee Tuxedo and Underdog closings, effectively eliminating the punch line of the visual "Post No Bills" joke in the original Underdog closing.
-It also includes the final teaser at the end of the show in which announcer George S. Irving says, "Looks like this is the end...but don't miss our next Cartoon Cut-Ups show!"
-(The line was redubbed to say "Underdog" instead of "Cartoon Cut-Ups".)
+It also includes the final teaser at the end of the show in which announcer George S. Irving says, "Looks like this is the end...but don't miss our next Cartoon Cut-Ups show!" (the line was redubbed to say "Underdog" instead of "Cartoon Cut-Ups".)